HazzBin/public-info-remover/README.md

 # public-info-remover
 Python script that sends a removal request to public information sites.

-MacOS support only.
+ - Uses Selenium webdriver
+ - Currently only supports MacOS

+Working on:

+ - Adding more sites
+ - Implementing 2captcha